avaughn271/AdmixtureBayes/README.md

 **--n** (optional) The number of proposal steps the MCMC sampler should make.
 (Technically, this is the number of MCMCMC flips the chain should make, which is directly proporional to the number of proposal steps).
 Default value is 200.

-**--MCMC_chains** (optional) The number of chains to run the MCMCMC with.
+**--MCMC_chains** (optional) The number of chains to run the MCMCMC with (See Matthew Darlington's great explanation of MCMCMC [here](https://www.lancaster.ac.uk/stor-i-student-sites/matthew-darlington/wp-content/uploads/sites/10/2020/01/MattDReport.pdf)).
 More chains will result in better mixing at the cost of increased computational time.
 AdmixtureBayes supports multiprocessing, so ideally this would be the number of cores.
 Default value is 8.

 **--result_file** (optional) The name of the mcmc output file of this step.
 No file extension is added (meaning entering "example" will produce "example" as an output file, not "example.txt" or "example.csv".).
 Default value is "mcmc_samples.csv"